josmar-crwdstffng/angular/aio/content/guide/component-interaction.md

 <code-example header="component-interaction/src/app/countdown-parent.component.ts" path="component-interaction/src/app/countdown-parent.component.ts" region="lv"></code-example>

-The parent component cannot data bind to the child's `start` and `stop` methods nor to its `seconds` property.
+The parent component cannot data bind to the `start` and `stop` methods of the child nor to the associated `seconds` property.

 Place a local variable, `#timer`, on the tag `<countdown-timer>` representing the child component.
-That gives you a reference to the child component and the ability to access *any of its properties or methods* from within the parent template.
+That gives you a reference to the child component and the ability to access *any of the associated properties or methods* from within the parent template.

-This example wires parent buttons to the child's `start` and `stop` and uses interpolation to display the child's `seconds` property.
+This example wires parent buttons to the `start` and `stop` of the child and uses interpolation to display the `seconds` property of the child.

 Here, the parent and child are working together.